 Bill Laimbeer made a guest appearance on ESPN’s show ‘First Take,’ where he talked about a couple of exciting basketball-related topics.
 The never-ending debate whether Jordan or LeBron is the GOAT was also something Laimbeer spoke about, and he sided with LeBron as the best player in NBA history.
 That wasn’t so surprising considering the history between the Pistons and the Bulls in the ’80s and early ’90s.

-On top of that, Laimbeer was asked about the NBA today and if he sees someone in the league who is perhaps similar to him in terms of playing style.
+Laimbeer was also asked about the NBA today and if he sees someone in the league who is perhaps similar to him in terms of playing style.
 Laimbeer gave a surprising answer saying he doesn’t watch the NBA so much because, in his opinion, the league has changed, and it’s no longer watchable.
-The Detroit Pistons, when Laimbeer played, nurtured the concept of team basketball, which is something that is missing in the league today, according to Laimbeer.
+According to Laimbeer, the Detroit Pistons, when Laimbeer played, nurtured the concept of team basketball, which is missing in the league today.
 For him, there is too much iso basketball, and the idea of team effort is lost.

-Laimbeer reasoning is on point to a certain degree, and this is something a lot of former players and fans have been complaining about in recent years.
+Laimbeer’s reasoning is on point to a certain degree, and this is something many former players and fans have been complaining about in recent years.
 There are too many threes and iso ball, which is not watchable, and the concept of team basketball seems to be undermined if you compare it to some of the previous eras of the NBA.